 Whether dayhiking or backpacking, this is your turnaround point.
 As you’ve probably gathered, you should not underestimate the amount of work you have before you.
 Not only do you have another 10.5 miles of walking, you also have 2000′ of climbing and 6600′ of elevation loss to contend with, not to mention all of the terrain and pointy-plant challenges you encountered on the way up.
 While physically easier, the return journey is much more challenging mentally, as you will undoubtedly reach a point when you are ready for it to be over.

 Before long though, you will have collected your gear from Villager Peak, loaded back up, and will have made the painstaking descent back to the desert floor.
 By the time you finish, you will have conquered one of the most difficult hikes in Southern California, and the sense of accomplishment exceeds that which you get from other challenging hikes.
 More than that, there is an abundance of moments on this route where you will experience a number of sublime sensations ranging from awe as the sun rises over the Salton Sea, excitement at the sight of meteors streaking across a clear, cold sky, and the mysterious remnants of ancient cultures.

 There is a fairly well-beaten path based on what is likely an old Cahuilla trail that is kept navigable by the passage of bighorn sheep and hikers.
-It's not a smooth, easy trail, and many sections are rocky, hard to follow, and travel through dangerous vegetation.
-It's better than much of what you experience in desert mountain climbing, but it's far from a picnic.

 You are camping on the summit of Villager or Rabbit Peak, most likely.
 Thanks to Anza-Borrego's merciful lack of red tape, all you have to do to camp here is climb the mountain and pick a spot.